steinerAdi/sphinx-embedPDF/doc/source/index.rst

 .. code-block:: rst

-   :ntLink:`src:https://www.google.com, name:google, symbol:True`
+   :ntLink:`src:https://www.google.com, name:google, symbol:1`

-Which results in: :ntLink:`src:https://www.google.com, name:google, symbol:True`.
+Which results in: :ntLink:`src:https://www.google.com, name:google, symbol:1`.

 PDF Page can be used to set a title including a download icon and new tab icon